 - Pacifico Beach

-Pacifico Beach is one of the best Siargao surf spots on the island.
-Many surfers flock here to surf the A-class reef breaks just a short paddle out from the shoreline.
+Pacifico Beach is one of the best surf spots on the island.
+Many surfers flock here to surf the reef breaks just a short paddle out from the shoreline.

 #10 SECRET BEACH SIARGAO

-Secret Beach Siargao, also known as Guiwan Beach, is one of my favorite beaches on Siargao island and a must-see location on your Siargao itinerary.
+Secret Beach Siargao, also known as Guiwan Beach, is one of my favorite beaches on the island and a must-see during your visit.

 A short 15-minute drive south of General Luna is this tucked away slice of paradise waiting to be discovered!